-Other than not being taxable until the proceeds are received, interest on issued Series EE bonds may be exempt from tax if the proceeds of the bond are used to pay certain educational expenses for yourself or your dependents, and the requirements of "qualified United States savings bonds" are met.
+Other than not being taxable until the proceeds are received, interest on issued Series EE savings bonds may be exempt from tax if the proceeds of the bond are used to pay certain educational expenses for yourself or your dependents, and the requirements of "qualified United States savings bonds" are met.

 Planning Suggestion: Consider investments that generate interest exempt from the regular income tax.
 You must, however, compare the tax-exempt yield with the after-tax yield on taxable securities to determine the most advantageous investment.
-In addition, some tax-exempt interest may be subject to AMT (see page 27) which could lower the after-tax yield.
+In addition, some tax-exempt interest may be subject to AMT (see page 21) which could lower the after-tax yield.

-Other ways to defer income include installment sales and taxfree exchanges of "like-kind" investment or business property.
-Following tax reform, such like-kind exchanges apply only to real property and do not apply to exchanges of personal or intangible property.
+Other ways to defer income include installment sales and tax-free exchanges of "like-kind" real property used for investment or business.

-Planning Suggestion: If you made a 2018 sale that is eligible for installment reporting, you have until the due date of your 2018 return, including extensions, to decide if you do not want to use the installment method and, instead, report the entire gain in 2018.
+Planning Suggestion: If you made a 2019 sale that is eligible for installment reporting, you have until the due date of your 2019 return, including extensions, to decide if you do not want to use the installment method and, instead, report the entire gain in 2019.